Muslim hajj pilgrims perform Satan stoning ritual - Vanguard News

 Tens of thousands of security forces, including police and civil defence, have been deployed for hajj, according to Saudi authorities.

-Ambulances are mobilised to assist the faithful, cameras follow their movement, helicopters constantly fly over this valley of white tents that only comes alive once a year during the hajj.
+Ambulances are mobilised to assist the faithful, cameras follow their movement and helicopters constantly fly over the valley of white tents that only comes alive once a year during the hajj.

 Large fans sprayed water over the crowd amid soaring temperatures.